Wannabe Facebook owner who fled arrest is caught in Ecuador

-NEW YORK (AP) — Authorities say a New York man who was arrested for falsely claiming he was owed half-ownership of Facebook but then fled the country has been captured in Ecuador.
+NEW YORK (AP) — A New York man who was arrested for falsely claiming he was owed half-ownership of Facebook but then fled the country has been captured in Ecuador, authorities said Thursday.

-Prosecutors notified a judge that Paul Ceglia (SEHG’-lee-uh) was arrested Thursday.
-They say he’ll appear in a court in Quito within a day.
+Prosecutors notified a judge presiding over his case in Manhattan federal court that Paul Ceglia was arrested in the morning.
+They said he’ll appear in a court in Quito, Ecuador’s capital, within a day.

-Ceglia was arrested on fraud charges in October 2012.
-While under house arrest in Wellsville in March 2015 he disappeared with his wife and two young sons and the family’s dog.
-Authorities say he sliced off his electronic monitoring device and created a crude contraption to make it seem he was moving around his home.
+Robert Ross Fogg, Ceglia’s defense lawyer, said he was surprised at news of his client’s capture, but “mostly relieved that he was located without incident and hope the family has maintained good health.”

-Prosecutors told U.S. District Judge Vernon Broderick they would update him later on the status of extradition attempts.
+“Look forward to his return and resuming our vigorous defense of his case,” Fogg said in an email.

 Most Read Nation & World Stories